How to Make Money With AI: Connect Your AI Workflows to SellerShorts (Step-by-Step Guide)

 You set a price and how many runs per purchase (e.g. 1 run = single use, 3 runs = buyer can run it three times).
 You can offer free trial runs (no payouts) to reduce hesitation.
 For ongoing use, you can offer a monthly subscription with runs that reset each month.
 Price based on the value of the outcome; you keep the majority of each sale.

-No. You can submit AI Tools and start earning first, then connect Stripe when you're ready to withdraw.
+No. You can submit AI Tools and start earning first, then connect Stripe when you are ready to withdraw.
 You keep the majority of each sale; earnings are paid via Stripe.
-Track earnings in your dashboard and manage payouts in Settings â Payouts.
+Track earnings in your dashboard and manage payouts in Settings.

-Only store buyer data if it's required to deliver the service.
+Only store buyer data if required to deliver the service.
 Minimize what you collect, delete after processing when possible, and follow privacy expectations like GDPR and CCPA.